NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Simple Deep Water Culture (DWC) System Example

+The Simple DWC Example sketch shows how a simple Hydruino system can be setup using the most minimal of work.
+In this sketch only that what you need is built into the final binary, making it an ideal lean choice for those who don't need anything fancy.

 ```Arduino
 // TODO: Reinclude this example after modifications completed. -NR
 ```

 ### Vertical Nutrient Film Technique (NFT) System Example

+The Vertical NFT Example sketch is the standard implementation for our 3D printed controller enclosure and for most vertical towers that will be used.
+It can be easily extended to include other functionality if desired.

 ```Arduino
 // TODO: Reinclude this example after modifications completed. -NR
 ```

+### Other Examples

+The Full System Example sketch will build an empty system with all object and system features enabled.
+It works similarly to the Vertical NFT Example, except is meant for systems where a UI will be used to create the objects.
+It involves the least amount of coding and setup, but comes at the highest cost.

+The Crops Writer Example sketch can be used to write the Crops Library data onto an SD Card or EEPROM so that storage constrained devices, such as the ATMega2560, can still build at least the Vertical NFT system.